paketo-buildpacks/cpython/README.md

 ### `BP_CPYTHON_CONFIGURE_FLAGS`
 The `BP_CPYTHON_CONFIGURE_FLAGS` variable allows you to specify configure flags when python is installed from source.
 This is only applicable when using custom stacks.
-Paketo stacks such as `io.buildpacks.stacks.bionic` install pre-built binaries.
+Paketo stacks such as `io.buildpacks.stacks.jammy` install pre-built binaries.

 * The format is space-separated strings, and they are passed directly to the `cpython` `./configure` process , e.g. `--foo --bar=baz`.